 Students have a choice of bringing their own lunch (due to traditional or cultural specificities) or having a hot lunch supplied.
-Information about the lunch menu will be sent out to parents at the beginning of each year and will be updated weekly on the school website.
-If you have any questions, please contact your child's homeroom teacher.
+Information about the lunch menu will be sent out to parents at the beginning of each year and will be updated weekly in the section "What we eat" on the school website.

+If you have any questions, please contact schoolfood@europeanschool.ge.